Eugene Miroshnichenko

-1977 - 2005 Myroshnichenko was a professor at Nikolaev State University (Nikolaev, Ukraine).
+From 1977 to 2005 Myroshnichenko was a professor at Mykolaiv State University in the southern Ukrainian city of Mykolaiv.
 Since 2005 he has been teaching at the Nikolaev branch of Ukraine University.

 Myroshnichenko is a corresponding member of the International Cyril-Methodius Academy of Slavic Enlightenment.
 He is also a member of the Writers' Union of Russia and was awarded an International Prince Yuri Dolgoruki Literature Prize.